Hyperinflation in the Weimar Republic: Aftermath and legacy

 Germany, 1923: banknotes had lost so much value that they were used as wallpaper.

 The hyperinflation episode in the Weimar Republic in the early 1920s was not the first or even the most severe instance of inflation in history.
 However, it has been the subject of the most scholarly economic analysis and debate.
 The hyperinflation drew significant interest, as many of the dramatic and unusual economic behaviors now associated with hyperinflation were first documented systematically: exponential increases in prices and interest rates, redenomination of the currency, consumer flight from cash to hard assets and the rapid expansion of industries that produced those assets.

-Since the hyperinflation, German monetary policy has retained a central concern with the maintenance of a sound currency, a concern that had an effect on the European sovereign debt crisis.
+Since the hyperinflation, German monetary policy has retained a central concern with the maintenance of a sound currency, a concern that had an effect on the Euro area crisis.
 According to one study, many Germans conflate hyperinflation in the Weimar Republic with the Great Depression, seeing the two separate events as one big economic crisis that encompassed both rapidly rising prices and mass unemployment.

 The hyperinflated, worthless marks became widely collected abroad.
 The Los Angeles Times estimated in 1924 that more of the decommissioned notes were spread about the US than existed in Germany.

 Firms responded to the crisis by focusing on those elements of their information systems they identified as essential to continuing operations.
 In the beginning the focus was on adjusting sales and procurement arrangements, modifications to financial reporting, and the use of more nonmonetary information in internal reporting.
 With the continuous acceleration of inflation, human resources were redeployed to the most critical corporate functions, in particular those involved in the remuneration of labor.
 There is evidence that some parts of corporate accounting systems fell into disrepair, but there was also innovation.